 As businesses operate in multi-cloud or hybrid models, they require a set of standard, common services to achieve consistency, agility, and speed.
 Venafi and HashiCorp together, aim to provide a consistent platform that enables teams to move fast and safely, while providing agility and freedom of choice over where applications run.

 The integration options for Vault and Venafi appear in the form of Vault plugins: Venafi Secrets Engine (vault-pki-backend-venafi) and Venafi Monitor Engine (vault-pki-monitor-venafi).
-Vault integrates with the Venafi Platform (see blog 1 and blog 2) and Venafi Cloud DevOpsACCELERATE.
+Vault integrates with the Venafi Platform (see blog 1 and blog 2) and Venafi.

-This post explores using the vault-pki-backend-venafi with Venafi Cloud DevOpsACCELERATE, which serves the targeted use case of connecting trusted third-party certificate authorities to Vault, enabling developers to use native Vault commands to request certificates from leading CAs such as GlobalSign and DigiCert.
+This post explores using the vault-pki-backend-venafi with Venafi, which serves the targeted use case of connecting trusted third-party certificate authorities to Vault, enabling developers to use native Vault commands to request certificates from leading CAs such as GlobalSign and DigiCert.

 Additional details about the workflows between Vault and Venafi can be found in this whitepaper.